Tonto National Monument is home to 16 species of snakes; four of which are venomous. Learn more about each of these species below.

 Diet: Rodents, birds, reptiles, and amphibians

 This rattlesnake often appears black with thin white, yellow, or orange cross bars on its back.
-Younger snakes are usually lighter in color, with brown spotches and facial markings on a light gray background.
-The neck is slender and the head is broad and triangular.
+Younger snakes are usually lighter in color, with brown splotches and facial markings on a light gray background.
+Their neck is slender and their head is broad and triangular.
 At Tonto National Monument, they are rarely seen or found far from wooded canyon areas.

 Diet: Frogs, tadpoles, toads, crustaceans, and fish

-Although garter snakes seem to be found commonly in certain parts of the US, in desert regions they tend to be confined to stream areas.
-At Tonto National Monument, the blackneck garter snake is seldom seen far from water, which occurs here in only a few isolated springs and seeps.
+Although garter snakes are found commonly in certain parts of the US, in desert regions they tend to be confined to stream areas.
+At Tonto National Monument, the blackneck garter snake is seldom seen far from water, which occurs in only a few isolated springs and seeps.